I have an (IoT) dream – Tesla in front of Burger King

 Next milestones in this IoT project:

 Antenna pre test:

-This antenna pre-test by third is just Euro 240 including documentation on Return Loss on a non-matched antenna, simulation of the matching circuit plus matching with passive components and measurement by Vector network analyser.
+This antenna pre-test by third is just Euro 240 including documentation of Return Loss on an unmatched antenna, simulation of the matching circuit plus matching with passive components and measurement with a Vector network analyser.

-- Test by VNA of the origin non-matched antenna on PCB
+- Test by VNA of the original unmatched antenna on the PCB

 - Export to S1P files and export to PNG files